Asher-Simcha/Todo/README.md

 ## Installation

 If you choose to install the .deb package, The debian package will install all required and non-required programs.

+The Debian Packages can be found at: https://github.com/Asher-Simcha/Todo/tree/main/DEBIAN_PACKAGE Please choose the Package with the highest number to get the most update Application.
+There is a built in Update Check so if I update the Application you will be notified.

 Extra Notes about fortune will be installed along side AshersPrograms, Choice Database choice which include:
 - Ashers Program hints and tricks.